Be a part of something BIG: join New Hampshire Humanities’ US@250: Big Watch!

 The Big Watch is a statewide series of community-driven programs that bring Granite Staters together to watch, discuss, and reflect on the 250th anniversary of the Declaration of Independence and American Revolution.
 Stay tuned to find a program near you!

-Watch: Local organizations will host a watch party of a themed excerpt of Ken Burns’ new film, The American Revolution, provided by NHPBS.
+Watch: Local organizations will host a watch party of a themed excerpt of THE AMERICAN REVOLUTION, a new film directed by Ken Burns, Sarah Botstein and David Schmidt.

 Discuss: Immediately after the watch party, skilled facilitators, provided by NHH, will moderate civil discussions among viewers about the film and “remembering together:”